Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Introduction

+In recent years, it has been demonstrated that the sparse property can be exploited beyond the simple tasks of variable selection.
+In particular, some complicated combinatorial problems can be solved (or relaxed) via an {\em ``over-parameterize and then sparsify''} strategy, using the $l_1$-regularization.
 To give a few concrete examples, in the change-point detection of time series data, the fused lasso \citep{tibshirani2005sparsity} over-parameterizes each time point with an individual mean, then induces sparsity in the temporal increments/decrements; effectively, this leads to a step function that captures any abrupt temporal changes.
 For clustering problems, the sum-of-norms clustering \citep{lindsten2011clustering, tan2015statistical} assigns a location parameter to every data point, then sparsifies the pairwise distance matrix; this induces only a few unique locations as the cluster centers.
-In the low-rank matrix smoothing/imputation, one uses an unconstrained matrix as the smoothed mean, then adding the nuclear norm regularization \citep{grave2011trace} as equivalent to sparsifying the singular values; this effectively achieves a rank selection on the matrix.
-These are just a few examples of the $l_1$-tricks; nevertheless, it is not hard to see the equivalent combinatorial problems would be quite difficult to handle directly.
+In the low-rank matrix smoothing/imputation, one uses an unconstrained matrix as the smoothed mean, then adds the nuclear norm regularization \citep{grave2011trace} as equivalent to sparsifying the singular values; this effectively achieves a rank selection on the matrix.
+These are just a few examples; nevertheless, it is not hard to see the equivalent combinatorial problems would be quite difficult to handle directly.